Blog

 5. Support For Multiple Protocols

 A VPN protocol is a set of rules that establish the connection between the VPN client (the software installed on the user’s device) and the VPN server.
 There are a lot of different VPN protocols out there, but the most common among them are OpenVPN, PPTP, IPSec, SSTP, SSL and SSH.
-Each of these has it’s own pros and cons, usually in terms of their level of security and the speed with which they can connect a user to the internet.
+Each of these has its own pros and cons, usually in terms of their level of security and the speed with which they can connect a user to the internet.

 Most VPN apps give you a selection of protocols to choose from, and it’s important that you find the one that best meets your organization’s needs.
 OpenVPN, for example, runs on open source software and is one of the most secure protocols currently in use; since it isn’t owned by any one company, programming experts all around the world can freely test, improve and verify it.